brianc2788/brianc2788/README.md

 <!---
 README.md
 http://github.com/user5260

-i hate markdown lol.
  --->
 ## user5260 ##
-mostly autoeducated (self taught) programmer.
+My repositories are mostly for personal use.
+Exchange code & ideas, explore github, etc.<br>
+and are therefore subject to change.<br>
-If you can offer me any critisisms and/or advice, please contact.
+If you'd like to offer critisisms or advice, please get in touch.<br>
 ## A Coherent Ramble ##
 ---
 People that I admire [or find interesting] in a range of computer-related industries: